Mithileysh/enron-1/README.markdown

 Retrieve emails sent from a specific user to users to whom the user sent emails more than 10 times, and with only one recipient:

+    CREATE table topSenders
+    SELECT sender
+    FROM message
+    GROUP BY sender
+    ORDER BY count(*) desc limit 5

     SELECT m.mid as mid, m.sender as sender, m.date as date, m.subject as subject, m.body as body, r.rtype as type,
     r.rvalue as recipient